puppetlabs/puppet-docs/source/pe/3.7/console_config.markdown

 2. Select the PE Console node group.
 3. In the Classes tab, find the `puppet_enterprise::profile::console Class`.
 4. Add a new value for the `console_ssl_listen_port` parameter.
-5. Trigger a puppet run.
+5. Trigger a Puppet run.

 The console should now be available on the port you provided.